aliadalal/medical_abstract_classification/README.md

 ## SAVE
 The save section saves the model and vectors to deployment directory using pickle, where it can be accessed by the application to serve up inference.

+NOTE: The notebook is stored in /source and models are stored in /models directory.
+Dataset is stored in /dataset folder.
 ## INFERENCE APPLICATION
 The inference application is a Flask based application that serves up a web page to select a model and input medical abstract for classification.
 The inference is requested using a REST api endpoint /classify.

 #### FRONTEND COMPONENTS
-1. index.html
+1. index.html (/templates)
-2. results.html
+2. results.html (/templates)
-3. stype.css
+3. stype.css (/static)
-4. script.js
+4. script.js(/)
 #### BACKEND COMPONENTS
-1. app.py
+1. app.py (/)
-2. text_classification_model.py
+2. text_classification_model.py (/)

 ## INSTRUCTIONS